 For people with tree nut allergies, is a coconut oil based soap safe to use?

-The answer is YES, unless they have an allergy to coconut itself.
-The benefits of coconut oil are numerous:
+The answer is YES, coconut oil is safe for those with tree nut allergies, unless they have an allergy to coconut itself.
+The benefits of coconut oil in soap are numerous:

 - Coconut oil contains medium-chain fatty acids, that when applied to the skin keep it smooth to the touch.